Yiddishist movement: Contemporary Yiddishism

 However, the Holocaust's destruction of the extensive European Jewish Yiddish-speaking communities, both secular and religious led to a large decline in the use of Yiddish.
 Around five million, or 85%, of the Jewish victims of the Holocaust, were speakers of Yiddish.
 The decline of secular Yiddish education after the Holocaust encouraged the creation of summer programs and university courses at more than 50 institutions, which cater to Yiddish learning.
 Scholars including Uriel Weinreich, Mordkhe Schaechter, and Marvin Herzog were especially influential in establishing American academic Yiddish programs.

 Additionally, the revival of the Hebrew language as the national language of Israel, caused a significant decline in the use of Yiddish in daily Jewish life.
 To some, Yiddish was seen as the language of the Jewish people in diaspora and believed its use should be extinguished in the early establishment of Israel.
 Di Goldene Keyt was a literary journal started by Abraham Sutzkever in 1949 in an attempt to bridge the gap between Yiddish and Hebrew literature.
-In this journal, Yiddish and Hebrew poems and pieces of literature were published but much of Sutzkever’s work went unrecognized until the 1980s because of the fierce rivalry between Hebraists and Yiddishists.
+In this journal, Yiddish and Hebrew poems and pieces of literature were published but, as the language remained stigmatized in Israel, as a legacy of the fierce rivalry between Hebraists and Yiddishists, much of Sutzkever’s work went unrecognized by the general public until the 1980s.

-However, Yiddish did not become a completely “dead” language after the Holocaust.
+Although after the Holocaust, usage of Yiddish became more restricted to Haredi communities, they do not hold an exclusive monopoly on the language, and especially in the 21st century, the language appears to regain a measure of interest among young non-Haredi Jews in the United States.
 The Yugntruf movement was established for young Yiddish speakers in the mid 20th century, and still continues today.
 The movement also founded the Yiddish Farm in 2012, a farm in New York which offers an immersive education for students to learn and speak in Yiddish.
 Yiddish is also now offered as a language on Duolingo, used by Jews and others on social media platforms, and offered as a language in schools, on an international scale.

+Since the early 21st century, formal programs and cultural initiatives have strengthened the Yiddish revival; Tel Aviv University runs an annual Yiddish Summer Program, offering immersive language classes, creative workshops, film screenings, and guided tours of historically relevant sites, attracting students from multiple countries.
+Community and cultural centres also continue to support Yiddish language and culture.
+The Yung yidish centre in Vienna hosts regular language classes, music sessions, discussion groups, and performances, while maintaining connections with similar programs in Tel Aviv.
+International festivals and lecture series provide further platforms for learning and performance, such as The Yiddish Summer Weimar festival, offering workshops and concerts in Yiddish music, dance, and theatre, attracting participants from around the world.
+Also, the YIVO Institute’s Yiddish Civilization Lecture Series hosts lectures on literature, history, and cultural topics.